lindsaymurphy4/course_advanced_dbt/README.md

 - Columns that contain category values must have an accepted_values schema test.
 - Columns that should never be null must have a not_null schema test.
 - Columns that should be unique must have a unique schema test.
+- Columns in downstream models that are not transformed and have already been tested in an upstreammodel/source should not be tested.

 #### Models
 - The primary key column must have not_null and unique schema tests.